Syed-Zidaan-Ahmad/Portfolio-Website/README.md

 * Line no 361: Email Icon ( <i class='bx bx-send'></i> )
 * Line no 362: Phone Icon ( <i class='bx bx-phone-call'></i> )
 * Line no 393: Arrow Icon ( <i class='bx bxs-up-arrow'></i> )

+## Images sources used:
+I have used some images in my websie in some sections so if you want to change the images make these changes:

 ## Styling of the Website:
 Here's a brief overview of what each section does: